OpenRA/OpenRA/README.md

 ## Where is Estrela?

 The Estrela project has been merged into ZeroBrane Studio.
-To keep your history of files and projects copy the contents of the `EstrelaEditor.ini` in your HOME directory to `ZeroBraneStudio.ini`.
 If you have used Estrela for graphics shader authoring or luxinia, create/modify the `cfg/user.lua` and add `include "estrela.lua"` (1.20+) to load all tools and specifications by default again.

 ## License